ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### start {#attachment-start}

 The start parameter contains the date and time that the Attachment Object was sent/exchanged.
+It should be noted that Attachment Objects may not be ordered by the value of the start parameter.
+Attachment Objects in the attachments array are in order that they were added to the vCon and cannot be reordered with out correcting the attachment indices which may occur in other Objects in the vCon.

 * start: "Date"